 Netflix’s subscription service for streaming video content put Blockbuster Video out of business years ago, and may supplant movie theaters too.
 Every news outlet has a website readers can access via subscription.
 Even the iconic Microsoft Word software is now available to subscribers for a monthly rate.

+According to our April 2023 Subscription Commerce Readiness Report, the average subscriber holds 2.9 retail subscriptions.
 It seems like any product can be sold on a subscription basis.
 But whatever the product, subscription model online retailers need to distinguish themselves from their competitors by focusing on branding and providing an exceptional customer experience.

 Let’s look at some of the advantages of the subscription model, and at how all-in-one ecommerce platforms provide enterprise-level intelligence, revenue maximization tools and robust, yet agile, security.